International House Sitting & How to find house sitting opportunities

 Mind a Home UK – obviously specific to the UK which does include N. Ireland, Wales and Scotland.
 The cost is £15 annually.
 We have had quite a few housesits from here in locations we may never have had the chance to see otherwise.

-Trusted Housesitters a very popular site, quite likely the largest range of sits and sitters on the internet so a lot of competition. $119 US per year.
+Trusted Housesitters is a very popular site, quite likely the largest range of sits and sitters on the internet so a lot of competition and it costs from $199 US per year.
 Recently THS has changed their system and there has been much grumbling about the expense of getting their police checks and required certifications in place.
 This is also a very popular site and it can be difficult to get sits from here without much experience.

 These are the top-rated housesitting platforms and the most commonly used.
 There are other country-specific platforms as well.
 I recently discovered an even better way to search these platforms as some of the functions on each site are not very good.
 This site appears to be able to search easily among all the housesitting platforms Housesitsearch.

-HouseSitting – The Ultimate Lifestyle Magazine a really good new resource with loads of tips and stories about housesitting around the world
+HouseSitting – The Ultimate Lifestyle Magazine a really good new resource with loads of tips and stories about housesitting around the world.
+I’ve written a few articles for the magazine and it is a great way to learn from those who housesit professionally.

 Housesitting World – tons of information and lots of people contributing questions and answers.
 They are also arranging the first housesitting conference in the UK this year.
 A really helpful group.